-Dr. Elizabeth “Liz” Thach, MW is the Distinguished Professor of Wine and a Professor of Management at Sonoma State University in Rohnert Park, California.
+Dr. Elizabeth “Liz” Thach, MW is a Wine, Food & Travel Journalist as well as a Wine Educator and Researcher.
+Her current position is Distinguished Professor of Wine and a Professor of Management at Sonoma State University in Rohnert Park, California.
 Her areas of expertise include Wine Business Strategy, Human Resource Management, and Leadership Development.
 She started teaching as a full-time professor at SSU in the Fall of 2000.
 In addition to teaching, she currently conducts research and does consulting with multiple wineries and other local businesses.
 Prior to coming to SSU, she worked more than 10 years as an HR executive and manager in Fortune 100 companies.

 In terms of honors, Liz was awarded a Fulbright Specialist Scholarship to teach wine business in Argentina, was a recipient of the Korbel Professorship for research, received the Andre Crispin Commanderie de Bordeaux Scholarship to travel to France, and was the winner of the Reh Kendermann Bursary that involved a trip to German wine regions.
 She has also received three teaching awards, and several writing honors including Best Wine Marketing Book in the World from Gourmand World.
 The National Women for Winesense organization recognized her with a Rising Star Award for at least 12 years of excellent service and contribution in the wine industry, and she received Resolution No. 422 from the California Legislature for being the first woman in California to become a Master of Wine.